 MAT 162 and MAT 163 together offer a first year university mathematics course for students entering an elementary education program.
 Topics covered in MAT 162 include: Set theory and Venn diagrams, symbolic logic, systems of numeration, computation in systems with different bases, mathematical systems, prime numbers, prime factorization and equivalence and order relations, real numbers and their representations, basic concepts of algebra.

-Prerequisite(s): MAT 053, Principles of Math 11 or Applications of Math 12
+Prerequisite(s): C in one of Principles of Math 11, Foundations of Math 11, Pre-Calculus Math 11, Applications of Math 12 or MAT 053.